Finding Accurate Thanksgiving History Books for Kids

-Stories about the Pilgrims and the colonial times overall — not to mention Thanksgiving itself — are very often problematic.
-Many of the books which provide a truly accurate account, contain content unsuitable for sensitive children.
+Looking for accurate Thanksgiving history books for children can be difficult.
+So many of them have been romanticized to the point of falsehood.
+Stories about the Pilgrims and the colonial times overall are often problematic anyway.
+Many of the books which do provide a truly accurate account contain content unsuitable for sensitive children.
 Child-friendly volumes, on the other hand, often take liberties with history, since the true story of the colonies’ tragedies and trials isn’t a child-friendly topic.
 And of course (and this is a biggie) many books about Pilgrims depict Native Americans in a incredibly offensive way.
 (I’ve written more about the way Native Americans are depicted in children’s literature.)

 Disclosure of Material Connection: Any Amazon links you encounter above are “affiliate links” provided in conjunction with my participation in Amazon.com’s Associates Program.
 This means if you click on the link and purchase the item, I will receive a small affiliate commission.
 Amazon.com has not required me to place these links, nor do they have any control over which resources I choose to share.
 Please be assured, only the Amazon links above are affiliate links.
 None of the other links in this post are affiliate programs.
 This post is not sponsored in any way.
 Of course I only recommend products or services I use personally, and I will always disclose any such links in a disclaimer such as this one.